jannkadc/Poking_Froggy/README.md

 1 point is earned every time Froggy is poked.
 The higher score you get, the faster the time Froggy appears on random holes.

+The time limit per game is 15 seconds.

 Play this solo and see how good you are at Poking, or
 Play this with friends and see who will get the highest score!